decentraland/adr/docs/ADR-75-profile-validations.md

 During deployment of a profile content server currently runs a lot of validations on the profile.
 However, there are a few more validations that are important to implement:
 * if the profile contains wearables
-  * all wearables should be a valid urn.
+  * all wearables should be a valid emote name or a valid urn.
   * all wearables that are nfts should be owned by the address deploying the profile.
 * if the profile contains names that are nfts, they should be owned by the address deploying the profile.